ScienceComputing/Python_Programming/Data_Structure_Algorithm/Big_O.md

 - Doesn't use seconds/bytes: different results depend on the hardware settings
 - We use the mathematical symbols to express the complexity: $O(1)$, $O(n)$, $O(n^2)$

 When describing the speed of an algorithm in terms of its runtime, the **total number of steps executed in the algorithm** becomes particularly important.
-We can assume that the runtime of each line of code is represented by a constant 'Btime'.
+We can assume that the runtime of each line of code is represented by a constant `Btime`.
 Therefore, the total runtime of the algorithm equals the total number of lines of code executed."

 ```diff
 - We focus on Time Complexity